JeongMinHo/iOS_Apprentice/Section 1.md

 - iOS offers a lot of building blocks int the form of frameworks of "kits".
 - The UIKit frameworks provides the *user interface controls* such as buttons, labels, and navigation bars.
 It manages the view controllers and generally takes care of anything else that deals with your app's user interface.
-- Examples of other frameworks are Foundation, which provides many of the basic building blocks for building apps; Core Graphics for drawing basic shapes such as lines, gradients and images on the sreen.
+- Examples of other frameworks are Foundation, which provides many of the basic building blocks for building apps; Core Graphics(CG) for drawing basic shapes such as lines, gradients and images on the sreen.
 - AVFoundation for playing sound and video; and many others.
 - The complete set of frameworks for iOS is known collectively as Cocoa Touch.